Azure/azure-powershell/src/Compute/Compute/help/New-AzDiskEncryptionSetConfig.md

 ```

 ### -EncryptionType
-Use this to set the encryption type of the disk encryption set
+Use this to set the encryption type of the disk encryption set.
+Available values are: 'EncryptionAtRestWithPlatformKey', 'EncryptionAtRestWithCustomerKey'.

 ```yaml
 Type: System.String